-Our historical net tangible book value (deficit) as of December 31, 2018 was \$(32.6) million, or \$(3.52) per share of common stock.
+Our historical net tangible book value (deficit) as of December 31, 2018 was \$(32.6) million, or \$(9.56) per share of common stock.
 Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, less redeemable convertible preferred stock, divided by the number of our shares of common stock outstanding as of December 31, 2018.

-Our pro forma net tangible book value (deficit) as of December 31, 2018, before giving effect to the issuance and sale of our shares of common stock in this offering, was \$71.4 million, or \$1.22 per share of our common stock.
-Our pro forma net tangible book value before the issuance and sale of our shares of common stock in this offering represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2018, assuming the conversion of all of our outstanding shares of redeemable convertible preferred stock into 49,398,080 shares of our common stock and the exercise in full of an outstanding warrant to purchase 76,002 shares of common stock upon the closing of this offering.
+Our pro forma net tangible book value (deficit) as of December 31, 2018, before giving effect to the issuance and sale of our shares of common stock in this offering, was \$71.4 million, or \$3.31 per share of our common stock.
+Our pro forma net tangible book value before the issuance and sale of our shares of common stock in this offering represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2018, assuming the conversion of all of our outstanding shares of redeemable convertible preferred stock into 18,161,027 shares of our common stock and the exercise in full of an outstanding warrant to purchase 27,941 shares of common stock upon the closing of this offering.

-After giving effect to our sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ , or \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of common stock in this offering.
+After giving effect to our sale of 4,412,000 shares of our common stock in this offering at the initial public offering price of \$17.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018, after giving effect to a one-for-0.367647 reverse split of our capital stock on April 25, 2019, would have been \$139.1, or \$5.35 per share.
+This represents an immediate increase in net tangible book value of \$2.04 per share to our existing stockholders and an immediate dilution of \$11.65 per share to new investors purchasing shares of common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.